nikita1024/nikita1024.github.io/fluid-democracy.md

 When you vote on an issue, you choose which group this vote will be part of.
 For example, when you vote on a public transportation-related issue, you would assign that vote to the "transport" group.
 Then this vote will carry the delegation influence you earned by your other votes in the "transport" group.

 Then you don't have to worry about voting on any other issue.
 You just assign those votes to the "everything else" group.
 If anyone dislikes your votes that you put into the "everything else" group, the influence of your "transport" group won't be affected.

+Note: the groupings of votes is something you decide for yourself.
+How you call the groups is only visible to you.
+There is no need in a global issue classification system.

 # Why is it called "Fluid Democracy"?
 I think of FD as an improvement over liquid democracy.
 The way FD distributes the delegation power is more liquid than liquid democracy itself.
 In liquid democracy, you have to delegate your vote to a single person which feels very discrete.
 While in FD your vote is delegated much more broadly.